a EB (Erythromycin 250 mg (erythromycin base))

 Pill imprint a EB has been identified as Erythromycin 250 mg (erythromycin base).

-Erythromycin is used in the treatment of strep throat; skin infection; chlamydia infection; bronchitis; dental abscess (and more), and belongs to the drug class macrolides.
+Erythromycin is used in the treatment of dental abscess; upper respiratory tract infection; skin or soft tissue infection; bronchitis; chlamydia infection (and more), and belongs to the drug class macrolides.
 There is no proven risk in humans during pregnancy.
-Erythromycin 250 mg (erythromycin base) is not subject to the Controlled Substances Act.
+Erythromycin 250 mg (erythromycin base) is not a controlled substance under the Controlled Substance Act (CSA).

 - 250 mg (erythromycin base)